SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # EPP Extension Framework

-EPP provides an extension framework, [@!RFC3735, Section 2], describes how to extend EPP by adding new features at the protocol, object and command-response levels.
+[@!RFC3735, Section 2] describes how the EPP extension framework can be used to extend EPP functionality by adding new features at the protocol, object and command-response level.
-REPP affects the following levels:
+This section describes the impact of REPP on each of the extension levels:

 Protocol Extension: REPP does not use the "command" concept, because the "command" concept is part of a RPC style and not of a RESTful style.
-A REST URL and HTTP method combination have replaced the command structure.
-The (#command-mapping) section describes and extension resource for use with existing and future command extensions.
+A REST URL resource and HTTP method combination have replaced the command structure.
+The (#command-mapping) section describes an extension resource for use with existing and future command extensions.

 Object extension: REPP does not define any new object level extensions.
-Any existing object level EPP extensions can be used.
+Any existing and future object level EPP extensions can be used.

 Command-Response extension:
   RESTful EPP reuses the existing request and response messages defined in the